Coronavirus halts wedding plans in Africa | DW | 07.12.2020

 The pandemic also changed the wedding plans of Simon Daniel Chang from Kano in northwest Nigeria.

 Chang ended up getting married in November after postponing his wedding for seven months.
+"I asked my family and my fiancee to understand that it was due to the situation," he told DW.
 But he lost his job as an engineer because of the pandemic, and his new job in retail pays less.
 As a result, he had less to spend on the wedding.

 Read more: COVID-19 hinders fight against malaria in Africa